 Abdul Karim Awad, translated by Yaroub Al Obaidi, interviewed by Erik Ruin

-Layla Al Hussein, translated by Zubaida Qaissi, interviewed by ER
+Layla Al Hussein, translated by Zubaida Qaissi, interviewed by Eric Ruin

-Amaal Alnajjar, translated by Sara Shnati, interviewed by ER
+Amaal Alnajjar, translated by Sara Shnati, interviewed by Eric Ruin

 Paloma Irizarry voices Joel Morelos, Leticia Ramos, and various anonymous accounts gathered by Tutela Legal, the Guatemalan Human Rights Commission, and the Arizona Sanctuary Defense Fund.

 Morgan Fitzpatrick Andrews voices Felix and Lotte Weiniger, Hans Bergas, and Alexander Trocme.

 Vanessa Ogbuehi voices Elizabeth Yarnall and a Staff Report on Valentina Radastovec from Sky Island.

 All read from “Reply to the Minister Of Justice-Ottawa, from members of the Spiritual Community of Christ of British Columbia, August 31st, 1944”

 This work was commissioned as part of the Friends, Peace, and Sanctuary project for Swarthmore College Rare Books Collection in 2018/2019 and exhibited at Swarthmore College McCabe Library, Twelve Gates Arts, the Philadelphia Free Library - Parkway Central and Booklyn.